ScriptAlchemist/jot_zettelkasten/zet/algorithms/dont_just_leetcode.md

 ## 1. Sliding Window

-Usage: This algorithmic technique is used when we need to handle the input data in a specific window size.
+`Usage`: This algorithmic technique is used when we need to handle the input data in a specific window size.

-DS Involved: Array, String, HashTable
+`DS Involved`: Array, String, HashTable

 ```
 {[1][3][2][6][-1]}[4][1][8][2]